-One in nine people in southern Nevada are living in poverty.
-Monthly an average of 4,000 families come to the Catholic Charities pantry for additional food.
+One in seven people in Nevada is living in poverty.
+Over 5,000 people come to the Catholic Charities’ pantry each month for additional food.
 Their SNAP (government) benefits do not provide enough support to feed their families.
-Most families income is insufficient to pay all of their monthly bills.
+Most families’ incomes are insufficient to pay all of their monthly bills.

 “I am on a fixed income.
 I don’t have enough money to pay my rent, utilities and food.
 I could not feed my family without your help.”
 Marcus, food pantry client

-There is a continuous need to provide nutritious food for the 4,000 families who visit the food pantry each month and to help the families who are on the waiting list.
+There is a continuous need to provide nutritious food and supportive services for the more than 5,000 people who visit the food pantry each month.